-Management expects to fund its committed capital investments in 2006 from existing and self generated funds, debt and the raising of equity.
+Management expects to fund its committed capital investments in 2006 from operating cash flows, debt and the raising of equity through the rights issue.

 Contingent Liabilities

 The Company received two letters in the period ended 31 March 2006 from the Tanzania Revenue Authority ("TRA") demanding US\$433,000 for unremitted import duties on gas distribution pipeline and other related equipment and US\$373,000 for uninvoiced and unremitted Value Added Tax.
 The Company has objected to the demands and claims exemptions under the terms of the Songo Songo PSA and Customs Tariff Act.
 As such, no accrual has been made in these financial statements.